Ezi-code/eventplanner/README.md

 The system have a dashboard that shows summary of your event activities.\
 Use the dashboard to see your guest list, the amount generated from ticket purchase and even make changes to your events.\
 Events can be managed deleted and edited from the dashboard.

+# Google Calendar API integration

+- With google calndar api integrated into this project, you need to enble google calendar api and on the google developer cloud console and create credentials. there is a walk-through on the google developer home page that will guide you through the process.

+- Save your downloaded credentials file in the main app folder and and rename the file as `creds.json`, this will allow django to automatically locate the file and use if for api authentication and verification when creating calendar events from the app.